 Approved Continuing Education Provider means an individual, company, and/or structured organization that offers education activities and whose program has been approved by the NSBOA Education Committee for credit.

 Effective April 1, 2011, 30 Credit Points of documented professional continuing education activities are required for each 5-year cycle and must be related to the specifics of building inspection, code administration or plans examination job functions.

 During each five (5) year reporting period, NSBOA will identify various programs as Core Education Activities.
 NSBOA will offer these and will have a credit number assigned to them.

 For non-core credits, approval must be obtained by either the Education Committee of the Board of Directors or the Board of Directors themselves.
 To facilitate the assignment of a credit number, an individual needs to submit the following information either to the Chair of the Education Committee or the Association Director:

 - Course/program outline; and,

-- The duration of the activity if not evident in the outline as requested above.
+- The duration of the activity is not evident in the outline, as requested above.

 Once this information is received, it will be circulated to the appropriate group within NSBOA for evaluation.
 If further information is required, it will be requested from the individual putting forth the file.

-It should be noted that members will be responsible for tracking their own progress as it relates to accumulating credits.
-Toward the end of the five year cycle, members will be required to present proof of their attendance and/or participation for all core and non-core credits.
+It should be noted that members will be responsible for tracking their progress as it relates to accumulating credits.
+Toward the end of the five-year cycle, members must present proof of their attendance and/or participation for all core and non-core credits.

-Continuing Education Credits encompass both technical and non-technical skills and are a vital tool for developing and maintaining competency.
-NSBOA Continuing Education Credits are designed to encourage building officials to maintain and expand their knowledge of codes, standards technology and standards of practice.
+Continuing Education Credits encompass technical and non-technical skills and are vital for developing and maintaining competency.
+NSBOA Continuing Education Credits are designed to encourage building officials to maintain and expand their knowledge of codes, standards, technology and standards of practice.